North RouteMount Elbrus

 Trekking poles are very useful although more experienced people may prefer to use one pole and a walking axe.
 We like people to take a walking axe if only to spend time learning how to use it properly for future trips.
 A big part of this trip is learning skills.
 Furthermore, if there is a section of icy ground then an axe will be of more benefit than a pole.

 Sleeping bag - tents at base camp are normally quite warm while at the top hut and camping on the snow it can be cold.
 It is best to opt for warmth - 4 season bag - and put up with being warm at base camp.
 You could lay the sleeping bag over you at base camp or take a lightweight liner and use your sleeping bag as a blanket.

 You can buy a climbing map of Elbrus from Climbing-map.com

 Rental Items locally

 Equipment and weather – July and August are normally hot in the valley and it is likely you will be wearing shorts and T-shirt at the bottom with a fleece for the evening.
 However trekking up to the hut on the snowline will show you the difference in temperature on ascent.
 You will need to be equipped for cold and wind.
 Make sure boots are double boots (plastic or hybrid), down jackets have hoods, fleeces are heavy, and mitts are really warm and waterproof.
 Don’t skimp on sunglasses either, take ones which cover around the eyes because the reflected glare off the snow can be intense.
-For people going on June trips it is more important again to be particular about the warmth value of your equipment, especially jackets, hats, gloves and mitts and good quality socks in your boots.
+For people going on north side climbs it is more important to be particular about the warmth value of your equipment, especially jackets, hats, gloves and mitts and good quality socks in your boots.
 Summit day will be a long and challenging day so prepare for it by taking good quality warm clothing, and any summit day snacks you particularly like.
 Do contact us if you have any questions about kit!

 Why Climb Mount Elbrus with Adventure Alternative?